 Without this, it will be unable to show how it will deliver on its renewed commitment to the Paris Agreement and its NDC target of 50-52% emissions reductions by 2030.
 Nor will it have a credible foundation for its international diplomacy.
 This is recognised by Special Envoy John Kerry, who highlighted at the Ministerial on Climate Action that “Our words must be backed up by near-term action, including the transition away from unabated coal.”

-The new United States government has openly set out that it will encourage other countries to accelerate their own coal-to-clean transitions.
+The new USA government has openly set out that it will encourage other countries to accelerate their own coal-to-clean transitions.
 Speaking ahead of President Biden’s Leaders’ summit, Secretary of State Antony Blinken stated that the US will use its diplomatic network to challenge countries that are still relying on coal or pursuing new coal investments.
 The US also announced restrictions on overseas fossil fuel financing, including coal finance through the US’s export credit agencies.

-Positively for the United States, the world has moved on over the past five years and action on coal is now a recognised priority for diplomatic outreach.
+Positively for the USA, the world has moved on over the past five years and action on coal transition is now a recognised priority for diplomatic outreach.
 In 2017 Canada and the UK created the Powering Past Coal Alliance (PPCA), thereby providing a collective counterweight to the pro-coal efforts of the Trump Administration.
 And in early 2021 the EU explicitly declared that it would pursue global coal phase out through its foreign policy.
 This transatlantic team approach to diplomatic engagement is already delivering results: South Korea used the US-hosted Leaders’ summit to announce its own restrictions on coal finance, following concerted diplomatic engagement from progressive governments.
 The US can cement a critical mass of diplomatic influence by further developing its practical cooperation with the EU and PPCA.

 Indeed, on his own visit to Seoul, Special Envoy Kerry was explicit about the need for action on coal both at home and abroad, most notably from China, stating “it is imperative to reduce coal, globally, everywhere.
 In the United States, we are addressing our own.
 We have some remaining coal mines and coal plants.
 We have phased many out.”
 And noting “if we do not move in this decade, we cannot achieve the 1.5, let alone 2050 net zero.
 So, it is imperative to address the question of reducing coal dependency everywhere.”